 Walz launches reelection campaign in divided Minnesota

-Walz said critics who tried to block his response to the pandemic are now trying to take Minnesota backward.
+Walz said critics who tried to block his response to the pandemic are now trying to move Minnesota backward.

 “Their dangerous views — discouraging vaccines and masking to help fight COVID — put politics ahead of science and put lives at risk,” Flanagan said.